pulse-framework/pulse/README.md

 Each time an index changes, the corresponding group rebuilds its data from the index.
 In the above case, `groupName` would be an array containing the data for primary keys 1-5.

-NOTE: You can modify the index directly and it will still trigger the group to regenerate.
+You can modify the index directly and it will still trigger the group to regenerate.

-You must define groups in the collection library if you want them to be exposed on the collection so your components, filters and actions can read them directly.
+NOTE: **You must define groups in the collection library if you want them to be exposed on the collection so your components, filters and actions can read them directly.** Example:

 ```js
 collection: {